apache/superset/README.md

   width="500"
 />

-A modern, enterprise-ready business intelligence web application.
+Apache Superset (Incubating) is a modern, enterprise-ready business intelligence web application.
+It is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.

 [**Why Superset**](#why-superset) |
 [**Supported Databases**](#supported-databases) |